History > Daughter Colonies > Rosenfeld

 Rosenfeld (am Jeruslan)

-Rosenfeld was formally established as daughter colony in 1859 along the Jeruslan River by colonists from the mother colonies of Huck, Norka, and Moor.
-A census taken in 1857/58 indicates that there were people living there prior to the official date of its founding.
+Rosenfeld was formally established as a daughter colony in 1859 along the Jeruslan River by colonists from the mother colonies of Huck, Norka, and Moor.
+A census taken in 1857/58 indicates that people were living there before the official date of its founding.

 The colony was located south of the Jeruslan River across from Krasny Kut.
 By 1910, there were 173 households comprising 1,234 people.
-In 1915, the name of the colony was changed to Norka (also Norki), most likely to honor one of the mother colonies and to recognize the unpopularity of German place names during World War I. There were 205 households and 911 people in 1926.
-Today this village is part of the urban area of Krasny Kut.
+In 1915, the colony's name was changed to Norka (also Norki), most likely to honor one of the mother colonies and recognize the unpopularity of German place names during World War I. There were 205 households and 911 people in 1926.
+Today, this village is part of the urban area of Krasny Kut.

 The settlers in Rosenfeld were primarily of the Reformed faith.

 The colony was located south of the Jeruslan River across from Krasny Kut.
 By 1910, there were 173 households comprising 1,234 people.
-In 1915, the name of the colony was changed to Norka (also Norki), most likely to honor one of the mother colonies and to recognize the unpopularity of German place names during World War I. There were 205 households and 911 people in 1926.
-Today this village is part of the urban area of Krasny Kut.
+In 1915, the colony's name was changed to Norka (also Norki), most likely to honor one of the mother colonies and recognize the unpopularity of German place names during World War I. There were 205 households and 911 people in 1926.
+Today, this village is part of the urban area of Krasny Kut.

 The settlers in Rosenfeld were primarily of the Reformed faith.

-The following records for Rosenfeld are available from Roger Burbank:
+Digital copies of the following records for Rosenfeld have been obtained by Roger Burbank:

 Rosenfeld (also known as Norka)